 The map provides a real-time view of the global network with all the organization’s sites depicted on a world map, based on their locations.
 The color of each site reflects its current health.

-Following are color-coding criteria used for each site:
+Following are the color-coding criteria used for each site:

 - Critical (Red): At least one overlay virtual path associated with a site is DOWN.

 - Warning (Orange): At least one underlay member path is DOWN, but all the overlay virtual paths are UP.